Covid-19 Frequently Asked Questions

 You can find the latest information about which areas of campus are open and the latest opening times on our Student Hub story.

-Yes – We have partnered with the University of London to offer and NHS Test and Trace to run an asymptomatic testing site (ATS) for lateral flow tests at Student Central on Malet St, WC1E 7HY.
-The test is for students who do not have symptoms of COVID-19.
+Yes – we have partnered with the University of London to offer and NHS Test and Trace to run an asymptomatic testing site (ATS) for lateral flow tests at Student Central on Malet St, WC1E 7HY.

 To reduce the spread of the virus and keep all people on campus safe, we strongly encourage you to take a test and only come onto campus on the basis of a negative COVID-19 result.